 If you are wondering how we calculated that number and why you are in the right place!

 The climate impact of our products is expressed in kilograms of CO2e per kilogram of packaged food product.
-The calculations are based on a life cycle assessment approach from cradle to store.
+The calculations are based on a life cycle assessment approach from farm to shop.
 In this case it means that we consider all steps of the life cycle from the production of agricultural inputs, through agriculture, transport, processing, packaging, and distribution up until the product reaches the shelf of the grocery store.
-So, the calculated climate footprint does not consider transport from grocery store to home or cooking of product, or disposal of the packaging as this is outside of our control and can be highly variable, which can distort the results and make them less useful at the decision-making point in the grocery store.
+So, the calculated climate footprint does not consider transport from grocery store to home or cooking of product, or disposal of the packaging.

 It’s important to note that we are always working on improving and updating the data behind our product’s footprints, meaning that the numbers can (and will) change over time.
 The most recent numbers will always be found on our website, as changing a printed number on a packaging takes longer time than updating a digital one.

 THIRD PARTY VERIFIED

 The calculations are made by our LCA-specialist in a tool based on a biophysical model that has been developed during more than 20 years of scientific accomplishments, owned by a company called CarbonCloud.
 After we done the calculations, CarbonCloud verifies them.

 All values are expressed in carbon dioxide equiJvalents (CO2e), the same measure used by the UNFCCC and The European Commission, which converts the varying effects of different gases into the equivalent amount of carbon dioxide (CO2) it would take to create the same greenhouse effect.
 In other words, you can compare a flight with a piece of meat or a sweater with a glass of oat drink (or maybe things that are more logical to compare, like two different meals or a trip by air vs. train).